As a temporary service, we now offer the option of video conference consults in lieu of in person meetings.|More Info

 If one spouse leaves property to the other spouse, that transfer is usually tax-free.
 But when the surviving spouse transfers that property to an heir, the taxes could be as much as 55 percent.
 The tax exemption is generally high, but it’s subject to change at any time.
 Tax bypass trusts avoid this problem.

-These estate planning vehicles transfer property to people who receive government benefits, like Medicaid or Social Security Disability, without affecting their eligibility for such benefits.
-These trusts are government-approved so long as a Kamuela estate planning lawyer drafts the documents carefully.
+These vehicles transfer property to people who receive government benefits, like Medicaid or Social Security Disability, without affecting their eligibility for such benefits.
+These trusts are government-approved so long as a Kamuela lawyer drafts the documents carefully.
 The beneficiary must have no control over distributions and must have no power to revoke the trust.

 Special needs trusts generally limit trust disbursements to happiness and comfort items that the government benefits do not provide.
 This definition is quite expansive.
 It includes things like: